lucashmalcantara/_k/content/Main/Workshop - Unit Testing with .NET - 2024.08.07.md

 ---
 ## Preface

-This is the script for the workshop I presented at [[Wake Experience]], a division of [[LWSA]] (formerly Locaweb), on July 31, 2024.
+This is the script for the workshop I presented at [[Wake Experience]], a division of [[LWSA]] (formerly Locaweb), on August 07, 2024.
 At the time, I was working as a Software Developer Specialist at this company.

+## Personal presentation

+- 10 months at Wake Experience.
+- Backend software developer in Squad SMB.
+- 6 years of experience.
+- I have worked at other major companies, including BTG Pactual and Localiza.

 ## Introduction